 Mt.
 Denali located 153 miles from the lodge but visible from the dining room.
 Anne Jones photo.

 A rocket launch from Poker Flats Research Range will sometimes occur while we are at the lodge.
 Paul Maley photo on March 5, 2022

 Skijoring (dog race) championships in nearby North Pole, Alaska.
+Not always available depending on the dates of our tour.
 Paul Maley photo.

 An example of aurora seen on our October 2017 Alaska land expedition.
 It is a huge Northern Lights band stretching 180 degrees across the sky from east to west.
 Constellations such as Orion, Gemini, Cassiopeia and Taurus are captured here.
 A brilliant Iridium satellite flare is also seen as the linear streak.
 Paul D. Maley photo.

 Seeing the Northern Lights up close and personal is a bucket list objective of many people who are interested in the world’s most mind-blowing experiences.
 Over the past few years we have ventured northward to attempt to capture these phenomena from air, sea and land as they light up the night sky.
 It has been relatively easy to capture aurora if you are patient, are willing to brave cold temperatures and have the proper equipment.
 As an alternative, the easiest way to enjoy the experience is to simply sit and watch!
 Unlike a solar eclipse which only lasts on average a minute or two, auroras come and go and can last for hours depending on the level of solar activity and influx of high energy particles into the Earth’s magnetic field.

 Aurora activity prediction model snapshot enables us to get a good idea of the likelihood and timing of aurora on a particular night and region.
 Credit: NOAA